tebe-nigrelli/MMN-Group-Project/Report notes.md

 # Question

-How does stimulus orientation affect the mean firing rate of neurons in different regions?
+Investigating neuron responses to stimulus orientation in static and drifting gratings

 # Abstract